jengalas/pz-adventures-jekyll/_drafts/2019-09-09-acadia-adventures-2019-day-6.md

 {% include gallery.html gallery_id="gallery3" class="" %}

-Maple walnut and coriander lemon curd at MDI Ice Cream!
+Maybe the "quick bite" wasn't quite enough to satisfy our appetites after all the exploring we did this morning.
+We ended up stopping at MDI Ice Cream for baby cones of maple walnut and coriander lemon curd ice cream!

 https://collections.leventhalmap.org/search?utf8=%E2%9C%93&q=1896+mount+desert+island

-{% include tracklog.html %}